PlasmereNetwork/TemplexAdditions/README.md

-# IcebergAdditions
+# TemplexAdditions
-Additions made through the VanillaAdditions plugin for TheIceberg Minecraft Server.
+Additions made through the VanillaAdditions plugin for the Templex Minecraft Server.